robinmanuelthiel/xamarinworkshop/05 Azure App Service Backend/README.md

 First, we need a database to use Easy Tables.
 Click on the message to start the wizard.
 Here we have to define a database to store the data in and initialize the backend logic then on top of it.

 ### 3.1 Connect a database
-In most cases it makes sense, to create a fresh new database for your App Service.
+In most cases, it makes sense to create a fresh new database for your App Service.
 To do this, follow these steps:

 1. Click in grey database connection warning sign to open the ***Data Connections*** tab.
 1. Click the ***Add*** button to configure a new connection